Barbora Mokošová: 2018

 Mokošová began the season at the Austrian Team Open with a gold medal in the all-around and a silver medal with the team.
 Then at the Elek Matolay Memorial, she won a silver medal in the all-around behind Zsófia Kovács and gold medals on the uneven bars and balance beam.
 At the Osijek World Challenge Cup, she won silver medals on the uneven bars and the balance beam, both behind Ukrainian Diana Varinska.
 Then at the Koper World Challenge Cup, she won her first World Cup gold medal on the uneven bars and also won the bronze medal on the floor exercise.
 She won the gold medal in the all-around at the Gym Festival Trnava with a total score of 53.900.
 In the event finals, she won the gold medals on the uneven bars and floor exercise and the silver medal on the balance beam behind Katarzyna Jurkowska-Kowalska.
 She won another all-around gold medal at the Budapest Friendly and also won a bronze medal with the team.
-She then competed at the European Championships and helped the Slovakian team place nineteenth during the qualification round.
+She then competed at the European Championships and helped the Slovak team place nineteenth during the qualification round.
 She won two more World Cup medals at the Szombathely World Challenge Cup, a silver on the uneven bars and a bronze on the floor exercise.
 At the end of 2018, she tore several ligaments in her ankle at a training camp in Hungary and had surgery.